TelepathicGrunt/RepurposedStructures/README.md

 Q: The advancements are annoying!
 I want to turn them off!

 <br/>
-A: There are datapacks to turn off the advancements or hide them.
-Scroll down to the "PRE-MADE DATAPACKS" section farther down and open the spoiler to get the disable/hidden advancements datapacks!
+A: There are datapacks to turn off the advancements.
+Scroll down to the "PRE-MADE DATAPACKS" section farther down and open the spoiler to get the disable advancements datapacks!

 <br/>
 <br/>